 Table 3.5: Examples of features that should be used to delineate AA boundaries.
+A more complete list is presented in the field books for each wetland type.

 Flow-Through Wetlands Non Flow-Though Wetlands Riverine, Estuarine and Slope Wetlands Lacustrine, Wet Meadows, Depressional, and Playa Wetlands Vernal Pools and Vernal Pool Systems diversion ditches end-of-pipe large discharges grade control or water height control structures major changes in riverine entrenchment, confinement, degradation, aggradation, slope, or bed form major channel confluences water falls open water areas more than 30 m wide on average or broader than the wetland transitions between wetland types foreshores, backshores and uplands at least 5 m wide weirs, culverts, dams, levees, and other flow control structures above-grade roads and fills berms and levees jetties and wave deflectors major point sources or outflows of water open water areas more than 30 m wide on average or broader than the wetland foreshores, backshores and uplands at least 5 m wide weirs and other flow control structures above-grade roads and fills major point sources of water inflows or outflows weirs, berms, levees and other flow control structures